-There are significant differences when viewing Pepperstone vs AxiTrader based on their most popular accounts ‘Razor’ vs ‘Pro’ account’.
-The table below shows Pepperstone and AxiTrader along (with other traders) and average spreads.
+There are significant differences when viewing Pepperstone vs Axi (formerly AxiTrader) based on their most popular accounts ‘Razor’ vs ‘Pro’ account’.
+The table below shows Pepperstone and Axi along (with other traders) and average spreads.

-While neither broker is a ‘true’ ECN broker, both Pepperstone and AxiTrader offer ECN pricing.
-This means the spreads are sourced directly from a deep pool of liquidity providers, this allows the broker to offer you low spreads as they do not requote, involve a dealing desk or manipulate prices.
+While neither broker is a ‘true’ ECN broker, both Pepperstone and Axi offer ECN pricing.
+This means the spreads are sourced directly from a deep pool of liquidity providers.
+This allows the broker to offer you low spreads as they do not requote, involve a dealing desk or manipulate prices.

 This is different from market makers who will be your counter-party when you trade with them.

-If you are using MetaTrader 5. the Pepperstone Razor account has low commissions of $3.50 per $100k USD side trip.
+If you are using MetaTrader 5, the Pepperstone Razor account has low commissions of $3.50 per $100k USD side trip.
 This commission will vary depending on what currency your account is in:

+*Commission is per side.
+Round-turn will be double.
+This means you pay a commission when you buy and again when you sell.
 If you are using MetaTrader 4, the commission will be the same except for USD where you will be charged $3.76 per $100k USD.

 Other features include:

 Pepperstone also offers two other trading account types.
-These are the Standard account and Islamic account
+These are the Standard account and Islamic account.

 See our comparison of Standard and Razor account, in this comparison, we explain how charges for lots of work.

 The Islamic account is not listed on the Pepperstone website however is available on request.
-This account has no swap fees which are also known as rolling or overnight fees.
+This account has no swap fees, which are also known as rolling or overnight fees.
 To be eligible for an Islamic account, you will be required to prove you are Muslim.

-AxiTrader has an ECN account similar to Pepperstone’s Razor called the MT4 Pro account.
-It has the following features
+Axi has an ECN account similar to Pepperstone’s Razor called the MT4 Pro account.
+It has the following features:

-AxiTrader also has a Positive Price Improvement Program which is the same as Pepperstone’s Price Improvement Technology.
+Axi also has a Positive Price Improvement Program, which is the same as Pepperstone’s Price Improvement Technology.

 For the lowest spreads and fees, we recommend Pepperstone.
 This is one of the reasons we consider Pepperstone to be the best Australian forex broker.

-Pepperstone and AxiTrader both offer MetaTrader 4 (MT4).
-Despite increasing competition including the introduction of MetaTrader 5, MetaTrader 4 remains the most used forex platform worldwide.
-MT4 is the worlds most popular forex trading platform and using the platform means you can easily switch to other brokers that use the same platform.
+Pepperstone and Axi both offer MetaTrader 4 (MT4).
+Despite increasing competition, including the introduction of MetaTrader 5, MetaTrader 4 remains the most used forex platform worldwide.
+MT4 is the world’s most popular forex trading platform, and using the platform means you can easily switch to other brokers that use the same platform.
 MetaTrader 4 is designed for traders of all levels.
-Both Pepperstone and AxiTrader offer tools that will be of benefit to basic and advanced users.
+Both Pepperstone and Axi offer tools that will be of benefit to basic and advanced users.

 Key features of MetaTrader 4 include:

-Smart Trader Tools is the Pepperstone Add-On while AxiTrader has MT4 enhancement tool.
+Smart Trader Tools is the Pepperstone add-on, while Axi has the MT4 enhancement tool.
 Both offer the same 10 features including:

-Smart Trader Tools andNexGen give traders using MetaTrader 4 the tools to make a trading decision.
+Smart Trader Tools and NexGen give traders using MetaTrader 4 the tools to make a trading decision.
 Market sensitive data is also sent to traders to alert them to events that impact market volatility.